 This project aims to scale-up the restoration efforts (a 19-year project) on the Arunachala hill that has developed a pioneer canopy and is ready for introduction of deeper forest evergreen species.
-It also intends to begin restoration efforts in the neighbouring large though degraded forest of Kavuthi Mountain RF that is being ravaged by fires every year.
-These can be restored by replicating the work on the Arunachala hill such as making firebreaks, grazing protection and restoration planting, challenges that The Forest Way experienced and overcame on the Arunachala, 20 years ago.
+The Forest Way also intends to begin restoration efforts in the neighbouring large, though degraded, forest of Kavuthi Mountain RF that is being ravaged by fires every year.
+These can be restored by replicating the work on the Arunachala hill such as making firebreaks, grazing protection and restoration planting — challenges that The Forest Way experienced and overcame on the Arunachala 20 years ago.
 Efforts to nurture vegetation and wildlife with improved soil, canopy cover and increased tree diversity will create a micro-habitat for endangered/endemic species.
 The return of the forest has encouraged new species of vulnerable bird, butterfly and mammalian species to make their home here.
 The restored lands could serve as habitats and seed banks of threatened/endangered species.
 The organisation hopes this restoration will create fragmented forest corridors between old growth forests, a web of bio-diverse hubs aiding vegetation propagation and wildlife migration.

 | Project objectives:

 |Highlights from field:

 This flagship grant will primarily reach out to mid to large sized field work oriented organisations to create a two-way partnership for our common cause of conservation.
 This grant is directed towards the running costs of on-ground projects.
 The grant should enable the creation of a sustainable and replicable conservation model to address some of the key conservation issues in India.